I'm a high schooler who enjoys programming, robotics, music, and rowing.

 - colewilson.xyz was my first website!
 It eventually became too bloated, but there is a ton of stuff I learned from it, like how to write CSS.
 I also put a little scavenger hunt into it as well....

 - "Scrape" Science Fair Project was a big project I undertook as part of my culminating 8th grade science project.
 It used a web scraper to analyze news websites and compare word frequencies between conservative- and liberal-leaning articles.
 I then compared these on a chart.

 - Homework Tracker was a simple website (no longer maintained) that provided links to homework and resources for students at my middle school.
 A good portion of the school used it!
 It was an important precursor to AssignmentLogger, which I would make later.

-- Webmole was a PHP-based web proxy that fetched sites remotely to bypass my school's web filter.
-I only used it for coolmathgames.com, but it was a fun exercise to program.
+- Webmole was a very simple PHP-based web proxy that fetched sites remotely to bypass my school's web filter.
+I didn't use it for much, but it was an important predecessor to webwombat (mentioned above).

-- "MathBuddies" was a website that had absolutely nothing to do with chess, it instead was a hosting space for Flash games like those on coolmathgames.com.
+- "MathBuddies" was a website that had absolutely nothing to do with math, instead it was a hosting space for Flash games like those on coolmathgames.com.
 It was pretty popular in 7th grade!

 - Anaconda was almost the first Python program I ever wrote, and the first time I used GitHub.
 It was a graphing calculator that used Python's turtle library.
 It only really works on old Python versions, and I don't have the patience to go back and refactor the code.
 However, I put it here as an example of my early work.